ItsSilvie/blog.silvie.org/sets/2023-dawn-of-ashes-prelude.markdown

 The cards found in the Dawn of Ashes Prelude booster packs were printed before those found in the Lorraine and Rai Starter Decks.
 Between the two prints, some colour adjustments were made to the set to improve the appearance of each card.
 Because of this, the cards in the booster packs appear more vibrant than those in the Starter Decks.

-### Blitz Mage
+### Anger the Skies, Blitz Mage, Disorienting Winds and Spirit Blade: Infusion

-Blitz Mage is the only card in the set to appear in both the Prelude booster packs and one a starter deck without having its number changed.
-As such, the difference in print runs is quite noticable on copies of this card found in the decks compared to those pulled from booster packs:
+Anger the Skies, Blitz Mage, Disorienting Winds and Spirit Blade: Infusion all appear in both the Prelude booster packs and one a starter decks without having their number changed.
+As such, the difference in print runs is quite noticable on copies of these cards found in the decks compared to those pulled from booster packs:

+{% include image.html url="/assets/images/sets/DOAp/anger-the-skies.png" description="DOAp Anger the Skies starter deck print (left) vs booster pack print (right)." %}

 {% include image.html url="/assets/images/sets/DOAp/blitz-mage.png" description="DOAp Blitz Mage starter deck print (left) vs booster pack print (right)." %}

+{% include image.html url="/assets/images/sets/DOAp/disorienting-winds.png" description="DOAp Disorienting Winds starter deck print (left) vs booster pack print (right)." %}

+{% include image.html url="/assets/images/sets/DOAp/spirit-blade-infusion.png" description="DOAp Spirit Blade: Infusion starter deck print (left) vs booster pack print (right)." %}

-This is something which affects all copies of Blitz Mage.
-The 15,000 Blitz Mage cards that are found in the Rai Starter Deck have a more subtle appearance compared to the 4,000 booster pack versions of the card, which are more vibrant.
+This is something which affects all copies of these cards.
+The 15,000 Disorienting Winds and Spirit Blade: Infusion cards that are found in the Lorraine Starter Decks, and 15,000 Anger the Skies and Blitz Mage cards that are found in the Rai Starter Decks have a more subtle appearance compared to the 4,000 versions of each found in booster packs, which are more vibrant.

 ## History